RYA Yachtmaster Ocean Shorebased Theory Course

 Celestial navigation is founded on more advanced trigonometry; however, the use of sight reduction tables means that no mathematical knowledge, other than simple arithmetic, is expected.

-The course runs from September to April on Wednesday evenings from 1900-2100.
+The first term of the course runs from 1st October until 3rd December on Monday evenings from 1900-2100.
+The second term will run from 7th January until 15th April.
 A pre-course supper is available.

 The Club’s special Braided Rope and Practical Weather Forecasting courses help provide some of the self-sufficiency expected of ocean passage-making skippers and mates.